 The Ukrainica Bioorganica Acta operates a single blind review process.
 In the Ńover letter, the authors may suggest of three to five independent expert reviewers to assess the scientific quality of the paper.
 It is recommended that reviewers do not have publications with any of the authors of the article for the last five years.
 If necessary, the authors can indicate up to two scholars to whom they would ask not to send the article for review.

-All contributions will be initially assessed by the editor for suitability for the journal during the week.
+All contributions will be initially assessed by the editor for suitability for the journal for duration the week or 5 business days.
 After this the editor invites independent experts to peer review.
-(Authors are sent an e-mail confirmation and the number of the manuscript in the editorial system, which will need to be indicated in the correspondence for this article).
+(Authors are sent an e-mail confirmation and the number of the manuscript in the editorial system, which will need to be provided in the correspondence for the article).

 Reviewers have three weeks to evaluate the scientific value and technical quality of the article.
 Then, based on their reviews, the Editor makes one of the following decisions: